Hello, Nice to Meet You!

 Experience

 I obtained a Bachelor of Arts in Psychology from the University of Washington, with a minor in Diversity Studies.
 After graduation, I volunteered with Crisis Connections and Lifeline as a phone support worker.
-Later, I returned to school at Pacific Lutheran University to obtain my Master of Arts in Marriage and Family Therapy.
+Later, I returned to school at Pacific Lutheran University to earn my Master of Arts in Marriage and Family Therapy.

 Post graduation, I worked as a Mental Health Therapy Associate at Liberating Jasper.
 I belonged to an interdisciplinary team supporting individuals and/or family members supporting individuals recovering from disordered eating with a body liberation focus.